RobertTalbert/discretecs/MTH225-Winter2024/assignments/checkpoints/Checkpoint 4 Guide.md

 ## S4

+*Note*: Explanations are provided for part 1.
+These are not required for your work; they're only here for study purposes so you can see why the statements are true or false.

 1. (a) False (because $9^2 = 81$ which is not greater than 100)

    (b) True (because $9^3 = 729$)